+- Arson

+- Assault of Staff or Student

+- Gang Related Activity

+- Possession/Use of a Firearm

+- Possession and/or Use of a Weapon Other Than a Firearm

+- Possession and or use of a simulated weapon

+- Possession/Use of Explosives

+- Possession of Drugs with Intent to Distribute

+- Unauthorized Entry

+- Conspiracy to commit a Level 4 offense

+- Other

+Possible Actions Taken PreK

+- De-escalation/Safe Space

+- Triage with Learner(s)/ Mediation with Learner

+- Parent/Guardian/Caregiver Conference

+Possible Actions Taken Grades K - 5

+Parent/Guardian Contact and out of school suspension up to 10 days with possible discipline hearing

+Possible Actions Taken Grades 6 - 12

+Any Level 4 Incidents will result in an out of school suspension for a period up to 10 days and a discipline hearing.

+Recommendation from the Hearing Official may include:

+- Immediate BIST for Individual Behavior Support Plan/Safety Plan, involves observations and support services from Pre-K Clinician - Reviewed by Pre-K Team to determine intervention needs - Short-term Suspension, with approval by Pre-K Team

+Behavior contract

+Second Incident

-Level 4 Possible Actions Taken Grades K - 5 Possible Actions Taken Grades 6 - 12 Arson Assault of Staff or Student Gang Related Activity Possession/Use of a Firearm Possession and/or Use of a Weapon Other Than a Firearm Possession and or use of a simulated weapon Possession/Use of Explosives Possession of Drugs with Intent to Distribute Unauthorized Entry Conspiracy to commit a Level 4 offense Other First Offense Parent/Guardian Contact and out of school suspension up to 10 days with possible discipline hearing Behavior contract Second Offense Parent/Guardian Contact and out of school suspension up to 10 days with possible discipline hearing Mandatory Behavior Contract Subsequent Offense Out of school suspension of 10 days with referral to Discipline Hearing Recommendation from the Hearing Official may include: Out of school suspension for a period of 11 to 180 days Referral to appropriate law enforcement authorities Referral to Alternate School Expulsion Any Level 4 Offenses will result in an out of school suspension for a period up to 10 days and a discipline hearing.
-Recommendation from the Hearing Official may include: Out of school Suspension for a period of 11 to 180 days Referral to appropriate law enforcement authorities Referral to Alternate School Expulsion
+- Parent/Guardian Contact and out of school suspension up to 10 days with possible discipline hearing - Mandatory Behavior Contract

+- Out of school suspension of 10 days with referral to Discipline Hearing - Recommendation from the Hearing Official may include: - o Out of school suspension for a period of 11 to 180 days - o Referral to appropriate law enforcement authorities - o Referral to Alternate School - o Expulsion

+- Out of school Suspension for a period of 11 to 180 days - Referral to appropriate law enforcement authorities - Referral to Alternate School - Expulsion

-Definition of Level 4 Offenses:
+Definition of Level 4 Incidents:

-- Arson- Starting a fire or causing an explosion with the intent to damage personal property and/or buildings (i.e., setting papers/books on fire, placing lighted matches or burning paper in trash can/container, exploding fireworks/bombs, setting property or building on fire, etc.). - Assault of Staff or Student- An actual and intentional touching or striking of school personnel or another student against his/her will with the intent of causing serious physical harm, or an attempt to do the same, or placing a person in apprehension of immediate physical injury. \Note: This offense includes, but it not limited to, scratching, biting, spitting, kicking, pushing/throwing a student against a locker, wall or on the ground, cutting another student's hair and/or putting bodily fluids on school personnel or another student. - Gang Related Activity- As used herein, the phrase "gang-like activity" shall mean any conduct engaged in by a student 1) on behalf of any gang; 2) to perpetuate the existence of any gang; 3) to affect the common purpose and design of any gang; or 4) to represent a gang affiliation, loyalty or membership in any way while on school grounds or while attending a school function.
+- Arson- Starting a fire or causing an explosion with the intent to damage personal property and/or buildings (i.e., setting papers/books on fire, placing lighted matches or burning paper in trash can/container, exploding fireworks/bombs, setting property or building on fire, etc.). - Assault of Staff or Student- An actual and intentional touching or striking of school personnel or another student against his/her will with the intent of causing serious physical harm, or an attempt to do the same, or placing a person in apprehension of immediate physical injury.
+Note: This offense includes, but it not limited to, scratching, biting, spitting, kicking, pushing/throwing a student against a locker, wall or on the ground, cutting another student's hair and/or putting bodily fluids on school personnel or another student. - Gang Related Activity- As used herein, the phrase "gang-like activity" shall mean any conduct engaged in by a student 1) on behalf of any gang; 2) to perpetuate the existence of any gang; 3) to affect the common purpose and design of any gang; or 4) to represent a gang affiliation, loyalty or membership in any way while on school grounds or while attending a school function.
 These activities include recruiting students for membership in any gang and threatening or intimidating other students or school personnel to commit acts or omissions against his/her will in furtherance of the common purpose and design of any gang.
-For purpose of district policy, the term "gang" shall be defined as any ongoing organization, association or group of three (3) or more persons, whether formal or informal, having as one of its primary activities the commission of a criminal act, which has a common name or common identifying sign or symbol, whose members individually or collectively engage in or have engaged in a pattern of gang activity.
+For purpose of GCCS policy, the term "gang" shall be defined as any ongoing organization, association or group of three (3) or more persons, whether formal or informal, having as one of its primary activities the commission of a criminal act, which has a common name or common identifying sign or symbol, whose members individually or collectively engage in or have engaged in a pattern of gang activity.